Caimito Navigator

 Leaders Receive Clarity

-Each week, leadership receives concise intelligence: what’s progressing, what’s blocked, what needs attention.
-Not data to analyze — insights to act on.
+Each week, the responsible leader receives a concise summary: what’s progressing, what’s blocked, and what needs attention.
+Not data to analyze — guidance to act on.

 You can finally distinguish between teams that are spinning their wheels and teams making real progress.